hushicai/hushicai.github.io/README.md

-This is the source of Hushicai's Blog
+This is Hushicai's blog site.

-You can find this site at http://hushicai.com.
+You can visit it at http://hushicai.com.

 Copyright © 2013, Hushicai.